cosmaslabs/captea-platform-dev/.github/SUPABASE_SETUP.md

   );

 -- Storage policies for posts
+drop policy if exists "Post images are publicly accessible" on storage.objects;
 create policy "Post images are publicly accessible" on storage.objects for select using (bucket_id = 'posts');

+drop policy if exists "Authenticated users can upload post media" on storage.objects;
 create policy "Authenticated users can upload post media" on storage.objects for insert with check (